-In a publication titled “Getting Back to Work: It’s Your Job and Your Future”, L&I states that getting back to work is a “team effort” requiring the injured worker, attending provider, employer and the Department of Labor and Industries to all work together on returning to work.
-However, as an injured workers’ representative, I believe this is one of the biggest failures in the early intervention process.
+L&I recently published the article “Getting Back to Work: It’s Your Job and Your Future”.
+In it, L&I states that getting back to work is a “team effort”.
+It involves the injured worker, attending provider, employer and the Department of Labor and Industries (L&I) to work together on returning to work.
+However, as an L&I attorney representing work injury claimants, I believe this is one of the biggest failures in the early intervention process.
 Rarely, if ever, do I see these entities working together towards a common return to work goal.
-More commonly I see the members of this “team” each working separately on the issue most pertinent to them at the time.
+More commonly, I see the members of this “team” working separately on issues most pertinent to them.

 a) Graduated return-to-work by increasing the number of hours until the worker is back up to the work pattern at the time of injury;

-b) Transitional return-to-work in a temporary job where the injured worker is expected to be able to go back to the job of injury during early intervention;
+b) Transitional return-to-work in a temporary job where vocational counselors expect the work injury claimant to be able to go back to the job of injury during early intervention;

 c) Light-duty work in a job with less physical demands than job of injury; and

 d) Temporary work in a job that isn’t ongoing.